FLOWERS FOR HOME

 Autumn stands for wonderful colors in orange, purple and red tones, but also for fruits of nature and earthy smells of forest and rain.
 So many flowers conjure up a special ambience with their wonderful blossoms and berries.
 Add in seasonal favourites like chrysanthemums and asters to bring a seasonal glow to your home, but there are many other glorious flowers waiting for you.

-Bright purple is new green.
-It feels like the last scraps of summer have hidden themselves in Callicarpa's small bright purple berries.
-A pleasant surprise as we swap the fresh bright colours for darker shades of brown and red.
-It makes the change of season much easier.
+Purple is definitely the new green.
+It feels like the last drops of summer have soaked into Callicarpa's tiny bright berries.
+These bursts of purple are a pleasant surprise in any seasonal autumn bouquet, where the fresh bright colours of spring and summer are swapped for darker shades of brown and red.
+Commonly known as beautyberries, they make the change of season very easy on the eye indeed.

-The yellow flowers erupt in all directions euphorically.
-The female blooms are in the centre, surrounded by a group of male flowers.
-Euphorbia (spurge) consists of around 2,300 varieties and is known for its milky sap.
-You have the choice of various colours: yellow, orange, red and white.
+These joyous flowers erupt in all directions.
+The female blooms sit proudly in the centre, surrounded by a group of attentive male flowers.
+Euphorbia, also known as spurge, has around 2,300 varieties so there are plenty of stems to choose from.
+Take your pick of various autumnal colours: yellow, orange, red and white.